mosip/documentation/docs/auth-credential-partner.md

 ### Policy group mapping

-On successful registration, the partner needs to select the relevant Policy Group.
-To do so,
+On successful registration, the partner can see their username displayed on the top right corner.

-1. Partner selects the Policy Group from **Map Policy Group** dropdown.
+1. Partner selects the relevant Policy Group from **Map Policy Group** dropdown.
 2. Clicks **Save**.

 ![](_images/auth-partner-map-policy-page.PNG)

-### Upload of CA certificate
+### Uploading of certificates

+#### CA Certificate upload

 The Partner admin needs to upload the CA certificate to enable the partner for using the portal.
 To do so, the Partner admin: